 - Read the post above for explanations and step-by-step pictures.
 It will help you!

 - Melt the butter and set aside to slightly cool as you prepare the rest of the batter.
 You can melt it in the microwave or melt it/brown it on the stovetop then transfer to a large bowl.

 - Using a handheld or stand mixer fitted with a whisk attachment (didn’t notice a difference using either one), beat the eggs and sugar together on high speed for at least 8 minutes.
 The mixture will be thick, pale, and form ribbons when you lift the beater(s).
 Beat in the lemon zest and vanilla extract until combined.
 (The remaining ingredients are mixed together by hand; you no longer need the mixer.)

 - Whisk the flour, baking powder, and salt together in a small bowl.
-Using a spatula or wooden spoon, gently fold into egg mixture.
+Using a spatula, gently fold into egg mixture.
 I suggest carefully folding in half of the flour mixture, then folding in the other half.
 (Instead of dumping it all in at once.)
 Make sure you’re handling this batter with care.
 It’s very delicate.

 - Stir 1/4 cup of the batter into the melted butter.
 It will take a minute to fully incorporate.
 Then stir it all into the rest of the batter.
 The batter will be thick, silky, and shiny.